-Want to learn three essential aspects of PTSD that come from a world-renowned expert in the field?
+Want to learn four essential aspects of PTSD that come from a world-renowned expert in the field?

 Interested in knowing whether therapy for PTSD is worth the money and effort?

-Curious about how PTSD may be different depending upon differences in the trauma that give rise to this struggle?
+Curious about how PTSD may be different depending upon differences in the trauma that gives rise to this struggle?

 Or maybe you would just like some encouragement because you, or someone you love, is battling PTSD?